bluescarni/mppp/doc/sphinx/installation.rst

 Releases of mp++ can be downloaded from `github <https://github.com/bluescarni/mppp/releases>`__.
-In order to use mp++, you only have to include the ``include/mp++.hpp`` header in your project and link to the GMP library when compiling.
+In order to use mp++, you only have to include the ``include/mp++.hpp`` header in your project and link to the GMP (or MPIR) library when compiling.
 E.g., on a Unix-like operating system with GCC, you would compile your executable as:

 .. code-block:: console